joelklabo/SwiftDataValidator/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Example Project

-For a complete example of using SwiftDataValidator in a real app, check out the [ViceChips](https://github.com/joelklabo/ViceChips) project where this validation framework originated.

 ## Acknowledgments

-- Inspired by validation patterns from ActiveRecord, Vapor, and other frameworks
 - Built with ❤️ using Swift 6 and SwiftData